rstudio/tblcheck/tests/testthat/_snaps/check_vector.md

       grade
     Output
       <gradethis_graded: [Incorrect]
         Your result should contain 4 values, but it has 3 values.
+I expected your result to include the value `d`.
       >

 # checks that vectors have the same names